rlupton20-msft/azure-rest-api-specs/specification/storagedatamanagementrp/resource-manager/Private.StorageDataManagementRP/storageDataManagement/readme.md

 input-file:
   - preview/2025-05-01-preview/StorageDataRP.json
 suppressions:
-  - code: DISCRIMINATOR_NOT_REQUIRED
+  - code: PatchBodyParametersSchema
-    reason: The discriminator property is now explicitly defined as a required property.
+    from:
+      - StorageDataRP.json
+    reason: We have used kind property as discriminator to support polymorphic resource and during patch also need to pass discriminator to allow patch on certain polymorphic resource type property.
+    where:
-  - code: OBJECT_MISSING_REQUIRED_PROPERTY_DEFINITION
+      - $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Private.StorageDataManagementRP/storageAccounts/{storageAccountName}/connectors/{connectorName}"].patch.parameters[5].schema.properties.properties
-    reason: The `type` property has been added to `ConnectionUpdate` as required.
 ```

 ---